logic-and-learning-lab/Popper/README.md

 - WMaxCDCL (exact)
 - NuWLS (anytime)

 You can download and compile these solvers from the [MaxSAT 2023 evaluation](https://maxsat-evaluations.github.io/2023/descriptions.html) website.
 We **strongly** recommend using these solvers.
 To use them, ensure that the solver is available on your path.
-To use UWrMaxSat, ensure that `uwrmaxsat` is on your path.
-To use NuWLS, ensure that `NuWLS-c` is on your path.
-To use WMaxCDCL, ensure that `wmaxcdcl` is on your path.
+See the [install solvers](solvers.md) file for help.

 #### Performance tips
 - Transform your BK to Datalog, which allows Popper to perform preprocessing on the BK.